 e. has more than ninety (90) days or an indefinite period of supervision remaining at the time the sending state submits the transfer request; and

-f.
-1. Will reside with a parent, legal guardian, relative, non-relative or independently, excluding residential facilities; or
+f. i. will reside with a legal guardian, relative, non-relative or independently, excluding residential facilities; or

-2. Is a full time student at a secondary school, or accredited university, college, or licensed specialized training program and can provide proof of acceptance and enrollment.
+ii. is a full time student at an accredited secondary school, or accredited university, college, or licensed specialized training program and can provide proof of acceptance and enrollment.